Joint Discrete Antenna Positioning and Beamforming Optimization in Movable Antenna Enabled Full-Duplex ISAC Networks: Introduction

-Owing to its numerous advantages, MA has garnered extensive attention from both industry and academia \cite{10286328,10654366,2024arXiv240411881G,2024arXiv240320025D,2024arXiv240703228W,2024arXiv240510507L,10696953}.
+Owing to its numerous advantages, MA has garnered extensive attention from both industry and academia \cite{10286328,10278220,10654366,10694747,2024arXiv240320025D,2024arXiv240703228W,10946353,ma2025movableantennaenhancedintegrated,10696953}.
 The application of MA research in industrial Internet-of-things (IoT), satellite communication, smart homes, and other fields is expected to further promote industry development \cite{10286328}.
-Current research not only focuses on the comparison between traditional MIMO systems and MA-enabled MIMO systems but also extends to various communication system models enabled by MA. \cite{10654366} investigated the communication quality of multi-user in a unmanned aerial vehicle (UAV) system enhanced by the MA. \cite{2024arXiv240411881G} studied a system featuring multiple MAs at the BS and multiple sets of users each equipped with single MA, with the objective of maximizing the minimum weighted signal-to-noise ratio across all users. \cite{2024arXiv240320025D} examined the physical layer security of a MA-enabled full-duplex system.
-Due to the mobility of the elements of the MA, the integration of MA and ISAC systems can further leverage the characteristics of wireless channel spatial variation to enhance system performance. \cite{2024arXiv240703228W} showed the similarity of user channels in ISAC systems can be reduced by applying MA, thereby improving channel gain. \cite{2024arXiv240510507L} significantly improved the communication rate and sensing mutual information of ISAC compared to fixed uniform arrays.
+Current research not only focuses on the comparison between traditional MIMO systems and MA-enabled MIMO systems but also extends to various communication system models enabled by MA. \cite{10278220} studied the enhanced beamforming of MA arrays by utilizing new DoF through antenna position optimization, allowing for interference mitigation between communication and sensing signals as well as multiuser interference for communication.\cite{10654366} investigated the communication quality of multi-user in a unmanned aerial vehicle (UAV) system enhanced by the MA. \cite{10694747} studied a system featuring multiple MAs at the BS and multiple sets of users each equipped with single MA, with the objective of maximizing the minimum weighted signal-to-noise ratio across all users. \cite{2024arXiv240320025D} examined the physical layer security of a MA-enabled full-duplex system.
+Due to the mobility of the elements of the MA, the integration of MA and ISAC systems can further leverage the characteristics of wireless channel spatial variation to enhance system performance.
+It can dynamically and precisely adjust antenna element positions based on real-time sensing and communication needs.
+By adjusting MA elements to suitable positions, the system can fully exploit channel gain characteristics, enhancing signal transmission quality, reducing the bit-error rate, and significantly improving communication performance.
+It also enables more accurate capture of target signal characteristics, improves parameter estimation accuracy like target position and velocity, and boosts sensing capabilities.
+In particular, \cite{2024arXiv240703228W} showed the similarity of user channels in ISAC systems can be reduced by applying MA, thereby improving channel gain. \cite{10946353} significantly improved the communication rate and sensing mutual information of ISAC compared to fixed uniform arrays. \cite{ma2025movableantennaenhancedintegrated} enhanced communication and sensing performance of the ISAC system by optimizing antenna positions and designed an alternating optimization algorithm to maximize the minimum achievable rate for communication users and minimize sensing angle estimation error.
 In addition, \cite{10696953} explored the potential of MA in enhancing the performance of ISAC.
 However, research on MA-enabled ISAC systems is relatively scarce and is in its infancy.